Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 - You can now decide which painting style a painter chooses - as long as he studied the style.

 Music:
-- Added Rossini's "La Danza"
+- Added Rossini's "La Danza."
-- Added Fauré's "Sicilienne"
+- Added Fauré's "Sicilienne."

+Sports:
+- Added Achievement: NGO Monster

 Balancing:
 - Reduced the number of employees added by the clinic and hospital PM to match the reduction for the government administration building.

+Fixes:
+- Architectural Splendour can be done only once.
+- Scientific Conference for Troy should only occur once.